"Tea" - An Aromatic Beverage - Amazing Benefits of Green Tea, Lemon Tea, and Important Tea Facts

-Nice welcome to all of you to join me in this tea party.
-My earnest request to spend some time here with me drinking a cup of tea while I am engaging myself in enumerating some beautiful facts of tea.
+Nice welcome to all of you to join me at this tea party.
+My earnest request to spend some time here with me drinking a cup of tea while you are reading this article as I am engaging myself in enumerating some beautiful facts of tea.

-Tea is a wonderful beverage created by mother nature.
+Tea is a wonderful beverage created by our mother nature.
 Wake up to the aromatic smell of tea each new dawn.
-It is very fragrant, sweet-smelling and refreshing to mind.
-Freshen up your spirits with a single cup of tea and start your day rejuvenated.
+It is very fragrant, sweet-smelling and refreshing to the mind.
+Freshen up your spirits with a single cup of tea and start your day beautifully rejuvenated.

-It's a great way of enjoying your time with friends.
-Simply offer a cup of tea to each of them and keep sipping the tea slowly as long as you engage in the gossip.
-Or get together at the tea shop or canteen along with your friends and simply order tea and enjoy a nice time talking with them.
+It's a great way to enjoying your time with friends or meddling with your daily chores of life.
+Simply hold a cup of tea and keep sipping the tea slowly as long as you engage in a gossip.
+Or get together at the tea shop or any canteen along with your friends and simply order tea and enjoy a nice time talking with them.
 No extra need for any snacks or biscuits.
 Your gossip itself is enough in keeping all of you engaged.

-I am a regular user of tea (tasting many blends and varieties of tea) since more than 50 years and like it very much, definitely more than coffee.
-So, I think it is but my obligation to bring forth the awareness regarding all the advantages and benefits of drinking tea and make people realise its plus points.
+I am a regular user of tea (tasting many blends and varieties of tea) for more than 50 years and like it very much, definitely more than coffee.
+So, I think it is but my obligation to bring forth the awareness regarding all the advantages and benefits of drinking tea and make people realize its plus points.

 - Tea contains lesser content of caffeine than in coffee.
-One cup of coffee contains above 150 mg of caffeine whereas one cup of black tea contains only below 75 mg of caffeine.
+One cup of coffee contains more than 150 mg of caffeine whereas one cup of black tea contains only below 75 mg of caffeine.
 So, tea is more healthy than coffee.

 - Tea used to be consumed as a medicinal drink since time immemorial in the Asian regions of China, Burma, Korea, Japan and Himalayan range of India; probably since many centuries before BCE.
 Its origin is attributed to Southwest China by most historians.